 Other Cellular Organelles and Processes

-In addition to the research mentioned above, the Zhang lab also studies the role of other cellular organelles and processes in neurodegeneration.
-We perform unbiased genetic screens in Drosophila models to identify genes that play roles in neurodegeneration and then study the function of these genes.
-After that, we study the cellular mechanisms in human cell lines and verify our findings in patient iPSC-derived neuron and mouse models.
+In addition to the research mentioned above, the Zhang lab also studies the role of other cellular organelles and/or processes in neurodegeneration.
+We perform unbiased genetic screens in Drosophila models to identify genes that play roles in neurodegeneration and then, study the function of these genes.
+After that, we study the cellular mechanisms in human cell lines and then, verify our findings in patient iPSC-derived neuron and mouse models.